John Ketcham (Indiana surveyor): Early years

 He was said to have told his story about the trip: "When coming down the Ohio River on a raft, a wildcat was spotted on a tree branch over-hanging the river, it was shot and it fell before me on the boat."

-Though John's father was presented with 1,400 acres of land by the government in Shelby County, Kentucky, things were not to be easy for him and his family.
+Though Ketcham's father was presented with 1,400 acres of land by the government in Shelby County, Kentucky, the family struggled financially.